Key concepts and terms

 Truststore is an integral component of the Public Key Infrastructure (PKI) framework.
 It acts as a centralized storage facility for digital certificates issued by trusted Certificate Authorities and their associated public keys, which ensures the authenticity and security of online communication.

 When you create a new CA set or manage an existing CA set, you can use Mutual TLS Edge Truststore to add trusted CA certificates that are used to authenticate client certificates.
-When you create a CA set, there are no versions associated with it, so you need to create a new one (starts at 1 and increases the number as you create new versions for a CA set).
-Then, you can add multiple CA certificates.
+Initially, a newly created CA set doesn't have any versions.
+To manage certificates, you need to create a new version within the CA set.
+Version numbering starts at 1 and increments sequentially as you create additional versions.Each version can then accommodate multiple CA certificates.

-See the Create a CA set workflow to learn how to create a CA set and enable mTLS.
+See the mTLS workflow to learn how to create a CA set and enable mTLS.

 Validating added CA certificates